Man tackles, punches bear to save his rescue dog ‘Buddy’ | NewsChannel 3-12

 Click here for updates on this story

-Grass Valley, CA (KPIX) — A man’s Thanksgiving brawl ended up saving his best friend’s life.
+Grass Valley, CA (KOVR) — A man’s Thanksgiving brawl ended up saving his best friend’s life.

 Kaleb Bentham and his 90-pound pit bull “Buddy” spent Thanksgiving lying in bed, but they’re feeling more thankful than ever.